hubmapconsortium/spatial-api/README.md

 $ docker pull hubmap/spatial-api:1.0.0
 ````

-For DEV, you can use `latest` take rather than the `1.0.0` tag above.
+For DEV, you can use `latest` take rather than the `1.0.0` tag above, or what ever the current tag is in the file ./VERSION.

 Determine the current image version.
 This will show you which Docker image the process is running under.
 If the process has stopped for some reason you should try `docker images`.